 - Avoid Long-term Topical Steroids.
 Although steroids can treat rosacea-like symptoms temporarily, they are not a long-term solution and, in fact, can sometimes induce rosacea symptoms.

 - Be Gentle.
-Whenever washing or cleaning your face, be gentle.
+This is good advice for most treatment options for teens with acne, whenever washing or cleaning your face, be gentle.
 Use mild soaps, mild cleansers, and mild products.
 Never use anything that is abrasive, grainy, or rough, and remember anything you apply to your face needs to be done lightly with your fingertips.
 Avoid rough wash cloths, loofahs, or sponges, rinse with cool or luke-warm water, and let your face air dry for up to five minutes before you put on any medications or skin care products.

 - Cool Baths and Showers.
 Hot water often exacerbates the problem, so when you shower or bath, chose luke-warm or cool water.